nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 #### <span style="color: #5C0002; font-size: 18px;">⬤</span> Reject Tier

-Clients that are not being assigned to any tier (**NA** tier) will not display a tier label on the UI.
+Clients that are not assigned to any tier (**NA** tier) will not display a tier label on the UI.

 ### Status Color Code of AgentAssist GUI:
 Case statuses are also color-coded and appear next to a client’s name in the list or below their name in the Client Detail Panel.
-This system indicates the urgency level of each client’s case, helping you prioritize tasks.
+This visual aid indicates the urgency level of each client’s case, helping you prioritize tasks.

 #### <span style="color: #B22222; font-size: 18px;">⬤</span> Urgent Status
 #### <span style="color: #C46210; font-size: 18px;">⬤</span> Non-Urgent Status